How the red sea crisis disrupts logistics and the role of technology

 A disruption of this scale triggers multiple conversations with your carriers and eco-system partners to help you to respond faster.
 Ocean freight is also fraught with complex documentation and regulatory compliance and any gaps here may further add to the delay.
 With a transportation management solution for global trade, you can execute ocean shipping documents accurately and promptly to reduce the risk of non-compliance, errors, fines, and delays, allowing carriers to clear customs and transit ports more efficiently.
 Enable real-time tracking & alerts for shipment status, customs status, and documentation status to improve end-to-end milestone level visibility, reduce idle times, avoid delays, and this seamless collaboration strengthens carrier relationships in this time of crisis.

-• Benchmark before you spot-buy to secure fair market price
+- Benchmark before you spot-buy to secure a fair market price

 Building resilience through strategic supply chain tactics